Doctor of Nursing Practice (DNP)

 * Demonstrate professionalism, value lifelong learning and recognize the need to adapt practice to changing social, political, and global healthcare environments.

-Acute care nurse practitioners play a vital role in managing patients with complex acute and chronic health conditions in hospitals, nursing facilities and specialty clinics.
+Acute care nurse practitioners play a vital leadership role in managing patients with complex acute and chronic health conditions in acute care settings.

-Certified Nurse Midwives (CNM) and Woman's Health Nurse Practitioners (WHNP) provide women with primary healthcare before, during and after pregnancy.
+Certified Nurse Midwives (CNM) take on leadership roles providing women with primary healthcare before, during, and after pregnancy.